 9. Use supervisor programs

 Supervisors monitor the code and once an error occurs and the program crashes, they restart it.
-What is important, supervisors such as pm2, forever, and nodemon can also restart programs when files change.
-Using tools that orchestrate the code contributes to a better app construction and its overall threat resistance.
+What is important is that supervisors such as pm2, forever, and nodemon can also restart programs when files change.
+Using tools that orchestrate the code contributes to better Node.js application construction and its overall threat resistance.

 10. Split your app into microservices